Andries-B/Hamster/README.md

 - [ ] Run Hamster `python3 main.py`

 # Installing Hamster
+### Choosing between PyQt6 and PyQt5
+Current development of Hamster is for PyQt6.
+All instruction here are for building/running a PyQt6 version.
+PyQt6 sources are in the "src" directory.

+However for those systems that cannot run PyQt6, a version of Hamster for the older PyQt5 is provided here as well.
+If you want to build/run the PyQt5 version, change to directory "src-qt5" (instead of "src").

 ### Virtual environment
 First, you may want to setup a virtual environment
 ```bash